MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/deployment-guide-for-places.md

 Once you've completed all prerequisite steps, you're now ready to deploy Places to users in your organization:

-### Step 1 - Enable core tenant experience for Microsoft Places
+### Step 1 - Initiate Microsoft Places

-These are the cmdlets that are available to tenants to enable/onboard to Places Public Preview.
-By default, the Calendar features will be available to users.
-The following cmdlets can be used by the tenant admins to enable buildings, apps, and location sharing controls.
+These cmdlets are available to tenants to enable or onboard to Places Public Preview.
+By default, the Calendar features are available to users.
+The following cmdlets are used by the tenant admins to enable buildings, apps, and location sharing controls.

+> [!NOTE]
+> When a setting is added or changed, please wait for 1 day for the settings to replicate.

+> [!NOTE]
+> Microsoft Places cmdlets must be run in a separate window than the Exchange PowerShell cmdlets.
+If you use proxies, see [PowerShell documentation](https://learn.microsoft.com/powershell/module/microsoft.powershell.utility/invoke-webrequest?view=powershell-7.4) for more information.

 Run the following commands to: